-In 2012 and 2020, we sold to RPI Finance Trust (RPI) and entities managed by Healthcare Royalty Management, LLC (collectively, HCR), respectively, our rights to receive royalties under our license and manufacturing agreements with certain pharmaceutical partners under the 2012 Purchase and Sale Agreement and the 2020 Purchase and Sale Agreement, respectively.
+In 2012 and 2020, we sold to RPI Finance Trust (RPI) and HCR, respectively, our rights to receive royalties under our license and manufacturing agreements with certain pharmaceutical partners under the 2012 Purchase and Sale Agreement and the 2020 Purchase and Sale Agreement, respectively.
 We account for these transactions as debt and recognize non-cash royalty revenue and non-cash interest expense to amortize the proceeds over the lives of the respective arrangements.
 We periodically update our prospective non-cash interest rate based on our estimates of future royalties.
-As of March 31, 2023, our imputed interest rates for the arrangements with RPI and HCR were 10% and 20%, respectively.
+As of March 31, 2024, our imputed interest rates for the arrangements with RPI and HCR were 30% and 19%, respectively.